rwxrob/zet/20220413091223/README.md

 so that others they disagree with cannot have them.
 Nuclear power comes to mind.
-Lately, we seen a ton of idiots try to attack Russia by disabling their "open source" software and crippling thousands, most of whom are even in Russia.
+Lately, we seen a ton of idiots try to attack Russia by disabling their "open source" software and crippling thousands, most of whom aren't even in Russia.
 That's because these fucking morons don't understand that once an idea has escaped into the public, no amount of legal protections will keep it from being used.